 Sure, injuries, unforeseen depth chart moves, and misjudgments make batting 100% impossible.
 But while my addiction has rendered me borderline socially inept in the real world, it’s let me become The Wolf of Roto Street.

-This is in many thanks due to my Fantasy Stock System.
+This is in many thanks due to my Fantasy Stock Formula.
 The more I’ve researched and done this, the more clear it’s become: fantasy value circles around five certain factors.
 When these areas are considered together and players are viewed objectively as a “stock,” hitting on 70-80% of your fantasy picks becomes much more realistic.

 The Five Factors that Drive Fantasy Success (or Failure)